glburman/ListPagerRazorLibrary/README.md

 As normal with a Razor Class Library the host app can override any of the views to customize the pager.
 Note that :

--overriding a Partial View (say _ListPagerPageOf) does not override the View Component (ListPagerPageOf), and vice versa.
+- overriding a Partial View (say _ListPagerPageOf) does not override the View Component (ListPagerPageOf), and vice versa.
--overrides requires that the host project folder structure below "wwwroot" mirror the library's.
+- overrides requires that the host project folder structure below "wwwroot" mirror the library's.
--folder names are case-sensitive for override purposes.
+- folder names are case-sensitive for override purposes.
 "CSS" is not the same as "Css" or "css".
--you can override "/css/pager.css" entirely or include a separate .css file that overrides specific selectors.
+- you can override "/css/pager.css" entirely or include a separate .css file that overrides specific selectors.

 ## Setup

 To use ListPager in your Asp.Net Core Web project :

--add a reference to the "ListPagerRazorLibrary" project
+- add a reference to the "ListPagerRazorLibrary" project

--in "Startup.cs" add the following:
+- in "Startup.cs" add the following:

 ```
      public void ConfigureServices(IServiceCollection services, ...)